Matchgate Shadows for Fermionic Quantum Simulation: Efficient post-processing of matchgate shadows

 \subsection{Estimating overlaps with Slater determinants}

-In this subsection, we prove Proposition~\ref{prop:overlaps}.
-As discussed in subsection~\ref{sec:summary_Slater}, Proposition~\ref{prop:overlaps} provides a method for efficiently estimating the expectation value of $\ket{\varphi}\bra{\mathbf{0}}$, where $\ket{\varphi}$ is an arbitrary Slater determinant, which in turn allows us to estimate the overlap of a pure state with $\ket{\varphi}$.
+In this subsection, we prove Theorem~\ref{prop:overlaps}.
+As discussed in subsection~\ref{sec:summary_Slater}, Theorem~\ref{prop:overlaps} provides a method for efficiently estimating the expectation value of $\ket{\varphi}\bra{\mathbf{0}}$, where $\ket{\varphi}$ is an arbitrary Slater determinant, which in turn allows us to estimate the overlap of a pure state with $\ket{\varphi}$.

-The proof of Proposition~\ref{prop:overlaps} uses some of the ideas in the proof of Proposition~\ref{prop:densityoperators} (in the case where $C_{\varrho_1}$ is not invertible).
+The proof of Theorem~\ref{prop:overlaps} uses some of the ideas in the proof of Theorem~\ref{prop:densityoperators} (in the case where $C_{\varrho_1}$ is not invertible).
 The basic Clifford algebra properties we use in the proof are summarised in the previous subsection.